-- How can we optimize content so that the smart speakers find it?
+- How can we optimize our content marketing so that the smart speakers find it?

 - There aren’t yet SEO best practices for smart speakers, but a few trends are surfacing.
 FAQ content, local content and articles optimized for longtail keywords have a better chance of being picked up by the devices, according to research from Forbes and Milestone Internet

 - With 68 percent of smart speaker users listening to music on the device, it's a good time to look into running ads on Pandora or Spotify.

 - Consider whether your company has a thought-leader or unique approach to a topic that could be packaged as a podcast

 - One new content form already gaining traction is the "Flash Briefing"—a brief audio segment that rounds up the news of the day or news about a specific topic.
 Check out AARP’s flash briefing for an example.